How to Measure Website Success: 10+ Metrics You Need to Know About

 - They need to be measurable, including numbers and figures.

 - Time-bound, with a specific period within which you need to reach a goal.

 - A goal needs to be a challenge to achieve yet not be something impossible.

-Although the goals of different websites vary, you can measure the performance of your own web project using popular website success metrics.
-10 of the most widely-used online marketing metrics are listed below.
+Although the goals of different websites vary, you can measure the performance of your web project using popular website success metrics.

-Data consumption refers to those website success metrics that refer to the content that people see and consume when they visit your site.
-It’s important to keep an eye on the data consumption metrics, otherwise, how can you learn if people read the pieces that are shared on your site.
+Data consumption refers to those website success metrics that refer to the content people see and consume when they visit your site.
+It’s essential to keep an eye on the data consumption metrics.
+Otherwise, how can you learn if people read the pieces shared on your site?
 So, how can you track this?

 - Average time on page is one of those online marketing metrics that reveal how much time a person spends on a particular page of your site.

 - A number of pages that a person visits during one browsing session.
-Using these metrics, you can get a better understanding of the actions that people take when they reach your site, as well as the types of content that are the most appealing to your audience.
+Using these metrics, you can better understand people’s actions when they visit your site.
+And also the types of content that are most appealing to your audience.

-- Exit metrics, i.e. pages that were the last ones that your visitors opened before navigating away from our site.
+- Exit metrics, i.e., pages that were the last pages your visitors had access to before leaving our website.